deorbil/zd/README.md

 By default, `zd` comes with a plugin system that allows you to add custom commands to be executed after selecting a directory.

 There are also predefined plugins, but most of them are disabled by default, except for `cd`.
-All predefined plugins have `zd_` prefix, and their respective aliases that can be disabled with `ZD_DISABLE_ALIAS="true"`.
+All predefined plugins have `zd_` prefix, and their respective aliases that can be disabled with `ZD_PLUGINS_DISABLE_ALIAS="true"`.

 - `cd`